Leo Laporte

-Leo Laporte (/ləˈpɔrt/; born November 29, 1956) is the former host of The Tech Guy weekly radio show and founder of TWiT.tv, an Internet podcast network focusing on technology.
-He is also a former TechTV technology host (1998–2008) and a technology author.
-On November 19, 2022, actor, writer, musician, and comedian Steve Martin called into Laporte's radio show to announce Leo's retirement from The Tech Guy radio show.
-Laporte's last new radio show was December 18, 2022 with reruns for the remainder of the year.
-Rich DeMuro later appeared on the show to announce that he would take over in January with a weekly show, recorded on Saturdays, called "Rich On Tech."
+Leo Laporte (/ləˈpɔrt/; born November 29, 1956) is an American technology broadcaster, author, and entrepreneur, best known as the founder and owner of the TWiT.tv (This Week in Tech) podcast network, which he launched in 2005.

+Laporte began his technology career in the 1980s as a software author and journalist.
+In the early 1990s, he hosted the syndicated radio show On Computers, which aired on over 60 stations.
+Laporte's television career began in the late 1990s when he co-hosted The Site, for which he earned an Emmy in 1997.
+He joined ZDTV (later TechTV) in 1998, co-hosting The Screen Savers and Call for Help until the network's acquisition by Comcast in 2004.
+From 2004 to 2022, he hosted the nationally syndicated radio program The Tech Guy, which aired on over 200 stations and focused on consumer technology advice.

 Background

 Laporte was born in New York City, the son of geologist Leo F. Laporte, and grew up in Providence, Rhode Island.
 From 1973 to 1976, he studied Chinese history at Yale University before dropping out in his junior year to pursue a career in radio broadcasting, where his early on-air names were Dave Allen and Dan Hayes.
 He began his association with computers with his first home computer, an Atari 400.
 By 1984 he owned a Macintosh and wrote a software review for Byte magazine.
 From 1985 to 1988, he operated one of the first Macintosh-only bulletin board systems, MacQueue.